elias-vd/substraTEE-book/src/hw_ra_by_distributor.md

 1. Member’s hardware is genuine, attested by the provision entity in a manner that the verifier is able to identify devices in the field by secure cryptographic methods
 1. Member’s hardware runs exactly the code as published open source by the Trusted Software Source
-1. Data supplied to the TEE is treated confidentially (fulfilled if all the above holds and the TEE design is trusted)
+1. Data supplied to the TEE is treated confidentially

 To fulfill these requirements each role is specified in the following sections.